Lenape: American Revolutionary War

 During the early 1770s, missionaries, including David Zeisberger and John Heckewelder, arrived in the Ohio Country near the Lenape villages.
 The Moravian Church sent these men to convert the Indigenous peoples to Christianity.
 They established several missions, including Gnadenhutten, Lichtenau, and Schoenbrunn.
-The missionaries pressured Indigenous people to abandon their traditional customs, beliefs, and ways of life, and to replace them with European and Christian ways.
+The missionaries pressured Indigenous people to assimilate to European social mores, beliefs, and ways of life, and to replace them with European and Christian ways.
 Many Lenape did adopt Christianity, but others refused to do so.
 The Lenape became a divided people during the 1770s, including in Killbuck's family.
 Killbuck resented his grandfather for allowing the Moravians to remain in the Ohio country.
 The Moravians believed in pacifism, and Killbuck believed that every convert to the Moravians deprived the Lenape of a warrior to stop further white settlement of their land.

 In the beginning of the American Revolutionary War, Killbuck and many Lenape claimed to be neutral.
 Other neighboring Indian communities, particularly the Wyandot, the Mingo, the Shawnee, and the Wolf Clan of the Lenape, favored the British.
 They believed that by the Royal Proclamation of 1763, restricting Anglo-American settlement to east of the Appalachian Mountains, the British would help them preserve a Native American territory.

 As the American Revolutionary War intensified, the Lenape in present-day Ohio were deeply divided over which side, if any, to take in the war.
 When the war began, Killbuck found the Lenape caught between the British and their Indian allies in the West and the Americans in the East.
 The Lenape settled many smaller villages around their main village of Coshocton, between the western frontier strongholds of the British and the Patriots.
 The Americans had Fort Pitt (present-day Pittsburgh) and the British, along with Indian allies, controlled the area of Fort Detroit across the river in present-day Michigan.